How to Cancel Your GoDaddy Pro Account: 5 Simple Steps

 GoDaddy will likely ask you about your reason for canceling and may offer discounts or alternative plans.
 They might also prompt you about pending invoices or active services that could be affected.
 Take note of any client websites or services directly tied to your Pro account, as these relationships will need to be addressed.

 The system will also distinguish between pausing (which maintains your data but stops billing) and full cancellation.
 Most users want full cancellation, but if you’re just taking a temporary break from client work, pausing might be more appropriate.
+I’ve seen situations where agencies pause their accounts during slow seasons and reactivate when project volume picks up again.

 Step 4: Confirm the Cancellation